 Conversations about leadership often circle back to certain buzzwords such as “Vision,” “Traction®,” and “Healthy.”
 But just because these words have become cliched doesn’t mean they lack value.
 In this three-part series, we’re going to explore each of these phrases related to leadership and pick apart what they really mean and how they contribute to a successful business.
 We’ll start with unpacking the word, “Vision.”

-What Does “Vision” Mean?
+What Does “Vision” Mean in Business?

 We understand the literal meaning of Vision as the way in which we see the world around us.
 Our eyes take in light and our brains interpret the information in the form of an image.
 Someone with 20/20 vision is said to see the world clearly, as it is.
 But “Vision” means something else when used in terms of business development.